21 Unforgettable Day Trips from London 2023: Hidden Gems and Must-Visit Destinations

 7. The Cotswolds

-The Cotswolds is located approximately 90 miles (145 km) from London, and the scenic drive takes around 2 hours.
+The Cotswolds is roughly 90 miles (145 km) from London, and the scenic drive takes around 2 hours.
 Once you arrive, take your time strolling through the idyllic towns and browsing the quaint independent shops and galleries.

 And with plenty of delicious local food to try, including regional specialties like Cotswold lamb and Gloucester cheese, your taste buds are sure to be delighted.
 Don’t forget to take in the stunning countryside views and snap some instagrammable photos along the way.